Aselser/Typical-Day-Narrative/README.md

 - Python 3.x
 - Required Python libraries found in the requirements.txt
-- Arduino Uno or a similar device (if applicable)
+- Arduino Uno or a similar device
 - Arduino IDE (for uploading code to the Arduino, if needed)

 ## Usage